lildude/jekyll-titles-from-content/README.md

 ### Disabling

 Even if the plugin is enabled (e.g., via the `:jekyll_plugins` group in your Gemfile) you can disable it by setting the `enabled` key to `false`.

+### Credit

+This plugin is heavily inspired by the [jekyll-titles-from-headings](https://github.com/benbalter/jekyll-titles-from-headings) plugin.